ictup/Build-a-LLM/README.md

 - Attn: GQA with PyTorch SDPA/Flash path, RoPE with scaling (NTK/Yarn-style factor).
 - Datasets: streaming via 🤗 `datasets` (FineWeb/FineWeb-Edu/SlimPajama or local .txt tree).

-> ⚠️ Academic integrity: For *chain-of-thought* restricted tasks we **do not** emit CoT; the evaluation harness uses the standard settings to stay comparable.

 ## Quick start